-Thanks to Haley and Caroline for suggesting Delia as our Baby Name of the Day.
+Thanks to Haley and Caroline for suggesting our Baby Name of the Day.

-The island of Delos lies in the Aegean Sea.
+The Greek island of Delos lies in the Aegean Sea.
 It means brilliant.
-Myth made Delos the birthplace of the twins Artemis and Apollo.
+Greek myth made Delos the birthplace of the twins Artemis and Apollo.
 Temples were built in their honor, and today the island and its ruins appear on UNESCO’s World Heritage List.

-First century poet Tibullus composed works dedicated to Delia, too, but it appears to be a pseudonym for a (possibly married) woman he loved.
+First century poet Tibullus composed works dedicated to Delia.
+In that case, the given name Delia appears to be a pseudonym for a (possibly married) woman he loved.

 At some point, the name caught on.
 US Social Security birth records begin in 1880, when the name ranked its highest ever.
 It remained in the US Top 200 for another fifteen years.